merakleee/BUILD-IT-API-FETCHING/README.md

 ### React Query / TanStack Query

 #### Objective:
 Improve performance, reduce unnecessary network calls, and keep frontend data consistent on the frontend.

-React Query (TanStack Query) acts as a **smart layer** between the UI and the API, handling data fetching, Caching, and synchronization automatically. instead of managing loading and error states manually, it centralizes server-state logic and keeps the UI consistent and performant.
+React Query (TanStack Query) acts as a **smart layer** between the UI and the API, handling data fetching, caching, and synchronization automatically.
+Instead of managing loading and error states manually, it centralizes server-state logic and keeps the UI consistent and performant.

 ```mermaid
 flowchart LR